GavinCopley/tri2teach/navigation/2025-03-17-safe_computing.md

 - Freeware is software that is free to install.
 Shareware is software where you get a free trial and are asked to pay later.
 - Freeware and shareware aren't always malware, but a lot is
 - Prevention: Don't download software for free, especially if there is a popular paid version.
 If you have to, make sure it's from a trusted site that you know and can verify has no malware.

+## Real Life Example
+You connect to an unsecure free wifi at a coffee shop.
+You send private information on an unsecure http website (NOT https).
+What you don't know is that someone set up a rogue access point in the shop.
+They named their fake wifi "WiFi Coffee Shop Free" while the real WiFi was "Free Coffee Shop WiFi."
+They can read and even manipulate the packets you send via the network before they relay it to the real network.
+Or they can send you to a different website than the one you intended to go to, possibly injecting malware or stealing info.

 ## Popcorn Hack
 Go to [this website](https://www.security.org/how-secure-is-my-password/) and make a secure password. <br>